DanCanetti/wp-plugin-icons/README.md

 [It's greatly appreciated!](http://bit.ly/wp-plugin-icon-donation)

 # License
 Free to use however you like.
-Go nuts!
+Go nuts!<br />
 If you're using wp-plugin-fonts, let me know on [Twitter](https://twitter.com/Dan_Canetti) I'd love to see it in action!